place

 getting here

 Nawalakw is located in the Southern Great Bear Rainforest of British Columbia, Canada.
-Accessible by air and sea only, the Nawalakw Culture Camp will be the only structure at Hada (Bond Sound).
-For multi-day immersive language programs available at the Nawalakw Culture Camp in 2021, we will offer transportation to school groups by crew boat.
+Accessible by air and sea only, the Nawalakw Language & Culture Camp will be the only structure at Hada (Bond Sound).
+For multi-day immersive language programs available at Hada, we will offer transportation to school groups by crew boat.
 A typical trip from Port McNeill to Hada will take 2 hours.